-The term tenant referencing refers to the process of finding information so you can better understand a prospective tenant and whether they are a suitable candidate for renting your property.
+The term tenant referencing refers to the process of finding information so you can better understand an applicant and whether they are a suitable candidate for renting your property.
 This means the process will:

 Contact previous landlords

-Get in touch with previous landlords to see how well they behaved as a tenant.
+Get in touch with previous landlords to see how well they behaved in their previous property.